Victoria > West Coast

 The Point Lonsdale Run is approximately 10km one way and you will rarely get over 100 feet.
 There is one very long gap, about 1km east of Collendina, and three or four smaller gaps on the way.
 There is an excellent view of "The Rip" at the Point Lonsdale end.

-Pilots flying this trip should be HG intermediate/PG4 minimum, able to self launch, and should fly in pairs since there are not many people on the beaches between launch and Point Lonsdale.
+Pilots flying this trip should be HG intermediate/PG4 minimum and able to self launch.
+There are not many people on the beaches between launch and Point Lonsdale.

 Hazards / Comments